Work Days: Monday – Friday (typically), varies by center

 Additional Requirements/Conditions of Employment:

-3. Training in First Aid, CPR, Child Abuse, Communicable Diseases, and Fire Safety.
+3. Training in First Aid/CPR, Child Abuse, and Communicable Disease provided by program.